Note: CUTX has suspended applications for lump-sum home equity loans.

 - You’re related by blood, marriage or adoption to someone who meets one of these qualifications or is already a member.

 There are also requirements for your home.
-For starters, it must be in Texas, not be zoned as agricultural and be your primary residence.
-That includes houses, condos, townhomes and duplexes.
+For starters, it must be in Texas and not be zoned as agricultural, and it must be your primary residence.
+This includes houses, condos, townhomes and duplexes.
 The lender does not offer home equity products on mobile or manufactured homes.

 How to get started

 You can start the application process online, over the phone or at a local branch.
 If you want to start online, you’ll provide a little information about yourself, including your name and contact information, your credit range and how much you’re looking to borrow.
 Once you submit that information, it’ll be shared with a loan specialist who will reach out to you to complete the process.

 They’ll let you know what information you need to provide and set up the closing process.
 Once you close, there’s a three-day wait period before you can make your first draw.

 If you have any questions along the way, you can call a lending specialist at (972) 301-1989 from Monday through Friday from 9 a.m. to 6 p.m. and Saturdays from 10 a.m. to 2 p.m.
 CT.
 You can also send a message through the contact page on the credit union’s website and get an email or a phone call in return.